nhilam-18/MBA-note/Financial-Accounting/long-term-assest/node.md

 Operating expense for one period = $\frac{1}{n}$(Acquisition cost - Residual value)

 Where n = Asset’s expected useful life in months or years, and Residual value = Estimated amount the asset can be sold for at the end of its useful life

+### Double-Declining Balance Method
+Results in the asset to be depreciated at a faster rate than straight-line

+Operation expense for one period = $\frac{2}{n}$ (Book value)

+`n = asset’s expected useful life in months or years`

+### Units-of-Production Method

+Relevant if the expected useful life is based on an asset’s usage rather than the passage of time.

+Depreciation expense for one period  = $\frac{OutPutConsumeThisPeriod}{TotalEstimatedLifeTimeOutPut}$ (Aquisition Cost - Residual Value)